ruxiii/Licenta/README.md

 ***26.04.2024***  - Authentication and authorization work pretty good in both backend and frontend, Hello {{user}}, constraint so that only the users from the database can be logged, logout button, some authorizations added (have a look later)

 ***27.04.2024***  - Buttons appear based on the roles, problem done with /home and /welcome, dep id added with uppercase in the database, AS AN ADMIN: add a new department from frontend, constaint so that there aren't two departments with the same id, delete a department, update endpoint added, but the update doesn't work yet

+***03.05.2024***  - (!have a look for the cascade delete!)
+CRUD on departments and teams done, when creating an account you can see teams - departments, started the implementation for adding images in the database (stuck when sending the image from frontend to the backend; tutorial: https://www.youtube.com/watch?v=oXeg_q2lKGg&list=PLZTETldyguF2bRz-ypCa3a8gumxeXB4pu&index)